 - 1. Start QlikView and open a new document (Folder New). - 2.
-Enter the script menu and use the table wizard to generate the load statement for loading data from the Excel spreadsheet.
-The script should read as follows:
+Enter the script menu and use the table wizard to generate the load statement loading data from the Excel spreadsheet.
+You will have the following in the script once you exit the wizard: